ionic-team/ionic-docs/docs/developing/previewing.md

 :::note

-If the external link isn't listed, then run `ionic serve --external` to generate it.
+If the external link isn't listed on the terminal, then run `ionic serve --external` to generate it.

 :::